0nix/ggj21/twine/evidence_questioning.md

 Lieutenant Sessler waves his hands even more frantically, desperately trying to win the argument.
 "This is a woman looking for an escape, Sergeant Bayer.
 Frankly, I'm not surprised that something that requires a level of tact above a goldfish is lost on you."

-"This woman could and would avail herself to the services we provide for individual housing.
+"This woman could and should avail herself to the services we provide for individual housing.
 She cannot be ignorant about them."
 Sergeant Bayer responds with some annoyance in his voice.

 The Lieutenant slams the papers on the desk.
 "And yet, she chooses otherwise!
-What a calamity!"
+What are we to do?!"
 He cries.
 He covers his face with his hands, gathering himself a bit before continuing.
 Odd, you've not seen him do that ever.
 "People are not machines, Sergeant."
 He says.
 "I think such excursions fit a familiar pattern of behavior."

 Sergeant Bayer grabs the papers Lieutenant Sessler left on the table and waves them around, imitating Sessler's gesticulations.
-"Why are we talking about this individual if not for the fact that she is suspect of subversive behavior?!"
+"Why would we be talking about this individual if not for the fact that she is suspect of subversive behavior?!"
 He roars.
-"If we must talk about patterns of behavior, I'd say that it's obvious she is hiding something of interest!
-That much is obvious!"
+"If we must talk about patterns of behavior, I'd say that it's obvious she is hiding something!"

 Lieutenant Sessler isn't having it.
 He cross his arms and leans back on his chair.
 "And it is my position, Sergeant, that this woman needs our help and she would be better served away from Hassel and his corrupting influence.
 Something that we are already doing as they are both in isolation in this very building."
 He says, a bit more triumphant than warranted.